Building a better metalcasting platform: A work in progress

 An attention-getting business model

 Those conversations haven’t always been positive.
 For example, they may want to know why we’re only temporarily able to deliver eight castings when they requested 12.
-But as we’ve learned, these discussions open the door for us to tell them the things we’re doing right and what we’re working on to deliver greater value to them – today and tomorrow.
+But as we’ve learned, these discussions open the door for us to tell them what we’re doing right and what we’re working on to deliver greater value to them – today and tomorrow.

 At the same time that we’re enhancing and integrating our offerings, we’re also learning how to tell our story better.
-As a result, we believe our business model will become a significant differentiator over time compared to the other supplier options available to our customers and prospects.
+As a result, our business model will become a significant differentiator over time compared to the other supplier options available to our customers and prospects.

 What’s next for Lawton Standard?